kyverno/website/content/en/docs/Writing policies/mutate.md

 ---
-title: Mutating Resources
+title: Mutate Resources
 description: >
   Modify resources during admission control.
-weight: 4
+weight: 3
 ---

 A `mutate` rule can be used to modify matching resources and is written as either a RFC 6902 JSON Patch, a strategic merge patch, or as an overlay pattern.